kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ### Online sleeping pills

 - Is this how they administer hallucinogens to the general public via the postal service?
+- If you took a sample of my mother's sleeping pills she gets online, would you find ketamine in them?
 - wip.

 ### Drugs rehab in Finchley Central